 Use positive affirmations

 We can be our own worst enemy.
 By reassuring our mind that we are doing a great job, we can trick ourselves into avoiding an onslaught of negative thoughts.
-Just as a healthy balanced diet is beneficial for our physical health, positive words can nurture our mental health.
+Just as a healthy balanced diet is beneficial for our physical health, self love affirmations can nurture our mental health.
+Some may even argue that our mental health is more important.
 Some may even argue that our mental health is more important.
 As often or as little as necessary, positive affirmations can remind you that you are the master of your own mind.
 Whether you achieve this through a mental pep talk, physical post-it notes, or by reading a series of online quotes, you can give yourself the best possible chance of keeping track of your thoughts.
 All it can take is one little reminder to prevent you from obsessing over negative thoughts and letting them cloud your vision.
 By maintaining this practice regularly, you can achieve a higher sense of self-worth over time and prevent a wide range of health conditions related to undue and excess stress.
 Positive affirmations can also help us change how we respond to stressful situations in our day-to-day lives.
 By gradually increasing our self-esteem, we are more likely to believe that we can overcome any obstacles or challenges that may stand in our way.

 Don’t sweat the small stuff